-The best thing about an online application is that you can you complete it day or night, from the comfort of your own home.
-No off day work, no trip, and no hassle.
-It is the holy grail of visa applications.
-All you need is a laptop or smartphone with an internet connection, and you are all set.
+The best thing about an online application is that you can you complete at any time and from the comfort of your own home.
+No day off work, no road trip, and no embassy hassles. iVisa offers the holy grail of visa applications.
+All you need is a laptop or smartphone with an internet connection, and you are on your way!

-However, the fees above are owed to iVisa.
-That is how much you must pay so that you avoid filling in the application once you arrive in Thailand.
-Once you arrive in the country, you need to pay for the visa on arrival itself.
+However, the fees above are paid to iVisa.
+That is how much you must pay so that you avoid dealing with the application prcess once you arrive in Thailand.
+When you arrive in the country, you need to pay for the visa on arrival.
 That implies another cost.
 The price of the visa is 2000 THB (about $65,) and you need to pay it at the service counter at the immigration checkpoint.
 Even so, you just pay and receive the stamp.
 No more waiting in line to fill in the application because iVisa will send it to you via e-mail.
 It is as simple as that.

-The immigration officer in Thailand will ask you to make the payment only in Thailand’s currency.
-You can find ATMs, but keep in mind that international credit or debit cards imply a higher cost of withdrawal.
+The immigration officer in Thailand will ask you to make the payment only in Thai currency (Baht).
+You can find ATMs, but keep in mind that international credit or debit cards have a higher cost of withdrawal.
 If you make a withdrawal in Thailand, you will lose about 220 THB.

 iVisa does not come with extra costs, and you will be notified if there are any additional fees.
 However, that is highly unlikely.
 What you see displayed on their website is the exact amount you will be charged so you can rest assured that your credit card statement will not come with any surprises.